People living with disabilities

 - Individuals with disabilities may have never had a formal diagnosis.
 Specific tests may be needed to define the condition, and in some cases to inform parents of a need for genetic counselling regarding future children.
 These tests may need to be guided by seeking advice from experts such as developmental paediatricians or an adult disability team.

 - Case management is available for newly arrived refugees/families with complex needs.
-See: Department of Social Services Complex Case Support (CCS) Programme
+See: Humanitarian Settlement Program, Specialised and Intensive Services

 - Refugee Health Nurses and Refugee Health Services will be able to recommend relevant referral pathways and low-cost services.